Transformer for Partial Differential Equations' Operator Learning: Further ablation study

-where $\sigma$ is a scaling factor which we set to $1/d$, $\mathbf{B}$ is the original weight matrix (initialized either via orthogonal initialization \citep{orthogonal-init} or Xavier uniform \citep{pmlr-xavier}), $\delta$ is the diagonal bias and $\mathbf{I}$ is an identity matrix.
-Without any scaling or bias, the default orthogonal initialization provides a weight matrix that is norm preserving.
-However, due to presence of skip connection: $\mathbf{z}'= \mathbf{z} + \text{Attn}(\mathbf{z})$ and there is no normalization layer, the norm-preserving property of orthogonal initialization results in the magnitude of output exploding in the deeper layer.
-As shown in Figure \ref{fig:init ablation}, orthogonal initialization tend to perform the best when both scaling (set gain to $1/d$) and diagonal bias are applied, yet degrades significantly if not initialized with scaling.
-On the other hand, Xavier uniform \citep{pmlr-xavier} is more robust to different scaling strategy, but performs slightly worse than orthogonal initialization when scaling and diagonal bias are both applied.
+where $\sigma$ is a scaling factor which we set to $1/d$, $\mathbf{B}$ is the original weight matrix (initialized either via orthogonal initialization \citep{orthogonal-init} or Xavier uniform \citep{pmlr-xavier}), and similar to \citet{Galerkin-TF-NIPS-2021} we add diagonal bias $\delta\mathbf{I}$ to the matrix.
+The orthogonal initialization initializes a weight matrix that is norm preserving and projects the input feature vectors onto orthogonal embedding vectors.
+As shown in Figure \ref{fig:init ablation}, due to presence of skip connection: $\mathbf{z}'= \mathbf{z} + \text{Attn}(\mathbf{z})$ and there is no normalization layer, both initialization methods blow up and have much worse performance when no scaling is applied.
+Orthogonal initialization tend to perform the best when both scaling (set gain to $1/d$) and diagonal bias are applied.

-Lastly, as shown in Figure~\ref{fig:rope ablation}, without Rotary Position Embedding (RoPE), the model's prediction becomes relatively blurrier.
-This further signifies the importance of relative position information is PDE operator learning.
+\paragraph{Influence of data} OFormer's performance is highly correlated with the amount of data available, especially for relatively complicated problem like Navier-Stokes equation.
+As shown in Figure~\ref{fig:data ablation}, the performance of the trained OFormer improves almost linearly as data size grow exponentially.
+At low data regime (500-5000), OFormer benefits significantly from increasing the data amount.
+This indicates that data is crucial for OFormer to unlock its optimal approximation power and also demonstrates OFormer's strong capacity to assimilate large data.
+However, this also hints a potential bottleneck of OFormer that it might not have satisfactory performance when there is limited data.

+\paragraph{Influence of Random Fourier Feature } We study the influence of Random Fourier Features (RFF) \citep{FourierFeature, rff} on 3 different problems - 1D Burgers, 2D Darcy flow and Navier-Stokes.
+As shown in Figure~\ref{fig:abla-rff}, applying RFF to the input coordinates boosts the performance on all three problems.
+We hypothesize the main reason is the original MLP tends to learn a set of bases with lower frequency while RFF broadens the spectrum of these earned bases \citep{FourierFeature}.
+As an example, Figure~\ref{fig:basis-vis} reveals that without RFF, learned bases have a relatively smoother pattern than those with RFF.